Fidosodd/RandomSelection/README.md

-# Student Selector
+# Randomizer
-Chrome extension that selects a random student from a text document stored locally on the client's computer.
+Chrome extension that selects a random item from a list locally stored  on the client's computer.

-This friendly sorter will make choosing a student easy.
-We know other software can be scary so we designed the RandomSelection app (we are working on the name) to be as friendly as possible.
+This friendly sorter will make decision easily.
+We know other software can be scary so we designed the Randomizer app to be as friendly as possible.

 # What it does
-The extension will be able to write and recall lists from Chrome's local storage, as well as allow you to edit those lists.
-You will be able to select one of these lists and have the extension choose a randomized item off of the chosen list.
-The extension will support eight lists.
+The extension lets to write and recall lists from Chrome's local storage, as well as edit those lists.
+You are able to select one of these lists and have the extension choose a randomized item off of the chosen list.
+The extension supports six lists.

 # Older version
 This version shows off the randomization and list elements of the extension, but you are unable to edit the lists.